Teach, Learn, and Connect through Art this Fall

 “A museum is not a neutral space.
 Every exhibition we organize, every work of art we acquire, every program we host—requires choices and each is an opportunity to present with intent.
-Our responsibility to our publics is to be fully present to the consequences of our choices, which can either reinforce or contradict, and therefore contribute to dismantling the status quo.
 The power of this moment includes a heightened awareness of the privilege to choose and what is at stake when we do it. ”

 – Lisa Corrin, The Block Museum Ellen Philips Katz Director

 More Block Stories